Car Track Days

 PADDOCK INFORMATION

-• Please be aware of other teams, drivers, contractors, pedestrians and SCL staff in the paddock, garages and pit lane.
-Drivers are responsible for their own safety and that of other users of these areas who may be effected by their operation.
+• Please be aware of other teams, drivers, contractors, pedestrians and our staff in the paddock, garages and pit lane.
+Drivers are responsible for their own safety and that of other users of these areas

-• It is the driver’s responsibility to risk assess their operation and take the appropriate action to remove or minimise any hazards.
+• It is a driver’s responsibility to risk assess their operation and take the appropriate action to remove or minimise any hazards.

 • When reversing HGVs or other vehicles with restricted viewing a banksman wearing hi-vis clothing must be present to assist when reversing.

 • Please do not leave any cables or hoses across walkways.
-Use the cable ducts provided, or cable matting.
+Please use the cable ducts we provide or cable matting.

-• Any issues of concern or hazards should be reported to the SCL Event Manager.
+• Any issues of concern or hazards should be reported to our Event Manager.

-• Due to the hazardous environment i.e. ‘live paddock’ children under the age of 16 are not allowed on site unless accompanied by an adult.
+• Due to the hazardous environment of a live paddock, children under the age of 16 are not allowed on site unless accompanied by an adult.
 This adult must supervise the child at ALL times.
 There is no exception.

 GARAGE ALLOCATION